drsezzer/drsezzer.github.io/raw_malicious_genai.md

 <!--
-# Generative AI in Cyber Security: Assessing its Impact on Current and Future Malicious Software
+title: wobble.
 -->

+## Generative AI in Cyber Security: Assessing its Impact on Current and Future Malicious Software

 > Dr Sarah Mercer & <a href="https://cetas.turing.ac.uk/about/our-team/prof-tim-watson">Prof Tim Watson</a>, formally published 10th June 2024.<br>
 <i>This is the unedited (final draft) version of the paper, written with a more technical voice.
 The polished version of the paper can be found [here](https://cetas.turing.ac.uk/publications/generative-ai-cybersecurity).</i>